The Density of materials and the particle model of matter

 Density units in physics are usually kg/m3.

-However, in chemistry, density data is often quoted in g/cm3 because most quantitative measurements in a school/college chemistry laboratory are usually in grams (g) and ml (cm3), so I've quoted both sets of units, so don't get them muddled!
+However, in chemistry, density data is often quoted in g/cm3 because most quantitative measurements in a school/college chemistry laboratory are usually quoted in grams (g) and ml (cm3), so I've sometimes quoted both sets of units,

 Experiments to determine the density of a material